 Within Krita you can load an audio file into your document to help synchronize your animation with dialogue or music.
 This functionality is available from the audio menu in the Timeline Docker’s titlebar.

 Importing Audio Files¶

-Krita saves the location of your audio file.
-If you move the audio file or rename it, Krita will not be able to find it.
-Krita will tell you the file was moved or deleted the next time you try to open the Krita file up.
-Using Audio
+Crucially, Krita only saves the location (file path) of your audio file inside your Krita document.
+Because of that, if you happen to move or rename an audio file that you’ve referenced in one of your Krita animations, Krita will no longer be able to find it and you will need to re-load it manually.
+However, Krita will tell you the file was moved or deleted the next time you try to open the Krita file up.

 Exporting with Audio¶

 To have audio included with your exported animation video you will need to check enable it in the Render Animation options.
 In the Include Audio.
 Make sure that is checked before you export and you should be good to go.options there is a checkbox